Internet censorship in Iran: 2024

-2024 order

 In February 2024, Supreme Leader Ali Khamenei ordered the Supreme Council of CyberSpace to ban Internet censorship circumvention technology such as virtual private networks (VPNs).

 In late May 2024, Cloudflare showed that regime had begun blocking IPv6.

+In November 2024, the Iranian regime was reportedly talking about removing internet restrictions, possibly with reduced speed and higher tariff costs.

+In December 2024, Iran unbanned the Google Play Store and WhatsApp after two and a half years.

 2025

+After YouTube was blocked in Iran, Aparat, an Iranian online video-sharing platform, was founded.
+In 2020, due to the activity of an Aparat user, the CEO of Aparat was sentenced to 10 years in prison because of an interview with children about sex and pornography by Gelofen TV.
+The business of selling virtual private networks (VPNs), SOCKS, and proxy servers in Iran is worth millions of dollars due to their large demand.
+The twelfth Minister of Information and Communications Technology in Iran announced that the lucrative business of selling VPNs and proxies has generated substantial profits for its manufacturers and retailers, and there are efforts to stop these businesses.

-On June 13, 2025, immediately following the Israeli strikes on Iranian nuclear facilities, the Islamic Republic's regime restricted millions of citizens ground-based internet access.
+On 13 June 2025, immediately following the Israeli strikes on Iranian nuclear facilities, the Islamic Republic's regime restricted millions of citizens ground-based internet access.
 In response, SpaceX activated Starlink Satellite internet to restore access to Iranians.
 An Iranian Cyber Police spokesperson stated that the internet in Iran has been slowed down "to ward off cyber attacks" following the theft of over $90 million from the Nobitex cryptocurrency exchange.